Position Tracking for X-Configuration Quadcopter Using Rate Controller

 Perform the initial setup and configuration tasks of the support package using Hardware Setup screens.
 In the Hardware Setup screen Select a PX4 Autopilot and build configuration, select PX4 Host Target as the Hardware board from the drop-down list.

-Open the example model:
+Open the px4demo_PositionAndRateController model.

 The model implements a Proportional-Integral-Derivative (PID) controller to control the position, velocity and attitude of an X-configuration quadrotor aerial vehicle.
 At each time step, the algorithm adjusts rotational speeds of different rotors to track the desired attitude, depicted by the velocity error.